mattermost/docs/source/help/getting-started/creating-teams.rst

 Currently, we recommend deploying to a single team for the following reasons:

 * Single team deployments promote communication across the organization.
 When you add multiple teams, groups can become isolated.
 * We don’t yet support search or channels across teams, which can impact the cross-team user experience.
-This includes general searches, saved posts and recent mentions.
+This includes general searches, saved posts, and recent mentions.
 * Integrations (e.g., webhooks and slash commands) are only persistent across single team deployments.

 However, some Mattermost customers prefer multiple team deployments for the following reasons: